yandex/mapsapi-pie-chart-clusterer/README.md

 Building
 --------
-Use [ym-builder](https://www.npmjs.org/package/ym-builder) if rebuild needed.
+Use [ym-builder](https://www.npmjs.org/package/ym-builder) if re-build is needed.